FamilyMart: Philippines

+However, several FamilyMart stores in the Philippines have closed since 2022, including the world's largest outlet, due to financial challenges faced by Udenna Corporation founder and owner Dennis Uy.
+By 2022, Phoenix reported a impairment loss on its investment.
+Reports in 2023 attributed such closures to debts and unpaid obligations.
+Around 2025, all FamilyMart stores in the Philippines had closed and the final branch in Lanang, Davao City, was renamed Nest Mart.

 Solar power

 FamilyMart has had solar power at some of its stores since at least 2004.
 It aims to increase its solar energy footprint in the future.
 There are around 45,000 convenience stores in Japan.
 Lawson run just under 10,000, a market share just behind 7-Eleven, who have about 13,000 stores.
 Currently, only 20 of Lawson's stores are equipped with solar equipment, but they plan to expand that number ahead of the July 1, 2012 introduction of a "feed-in tariff system", which the government and electricity companies say guarantees purchases of electricity from renewable sources such as solar or wind generators.
 Surplus power can be sold only after in-store lighting and air-conditioning have been powered.

 Automatic cashiers

 On 30 January 2006, FamilyMart began trials of an automatic cashier station at one of its Tokyo stores in cooperation with Itochu and Toshiba.
 Special tags on items in the customer's shopping basket are remotely and instantly sensed at the register.